In this article, we compare SCHD vs DGRO:

-It has amassed assets over $29.73 billion which makes it one of the largest ETFs attempting to match the Large Cap Value portion of the US equity market.
+It has amassed assets of over $29 billion, which makes it one of the largest ETFs attempting to match the Large Cap Value portion of the US equity market.

 Large-cap companies are more stable than mid and small-cap companies.
 This means less risk for investors.

 It can also be a more reliable source of cash flow as these companies usually have a market capitalization of $10 billion and above.

 SCHD closely monitors and seeks to replicate the performance of its underlying index, which is the Dow Jones U.S. Dividend 100 Index.
 The Dow Jones U.S. Dividend 100 Index is one of the top funds in the United States.